According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 Climate change is the biggest threat humanity has ever faced.

-As one of the most powerful and wealthy countries in the world, the Australian government has a duty to fight climate change at every stage.
+As one of the most powerful and wealthy countries in the world, the Australian government has to fight climate change at every stage.

 Now it’s your turn to decide what you need to do to contribute to fighting climate change.
-There are many things you can do to contribute the reducing your personal carbon footprint.
+There are many things you can do to assist in reducing your carbon footprint.

 Have you considered replacing your polluting vehicle with a low-carbon, electric vehicle?
 Check out our electric vehicles web page today to see what we have available.